Diversity, Equity and Inclusion Initiatives in Raleigh, N.C.

 Coming soon: North Carolina Freedom Park to honor African American struggle and triumphs

-When North Carolina Freedom Park opens in downtown Raleigh one year from now, it will serve as a signature public space honoring the fight for liberty and equality for African Americans, featuring a large sculpture shining a light into the night sky to reflect the fire for freedom.
-Learn more
+When North Carolina Freedom Park opens in downtown Raleigh in summer 2023, it will serve as a signature public space honoring the fight for liberty and equality for African Americans, featuring a large sculpture shining a light into the night sky to reflect the fire for freedom.
+Learn more.

 On your next trip to Raleigh, N.C., peek inside some of these area galleries showcasing more inclusive artwork.